DebarunG/Python_Code/README.md

 # Python_code
 Welcome to my Python code repository.
-As of now, the notebooks that you see here are taken from the projects that I worked on as part of my Machine Learning with Python course on Coursera.
+The notebooks that you see here are taken from the projects that I worked on as part of my Machine Learning with Python course on Coursera.
 The datasets used in the notebooks are taken from IBM's cloud storage.
-I've explained the topics of these projects in brief below.
+I've explained the topics of these projects in brief below, in the same order that you'll find the notebooks in the repository.

 ## Logistic Regression - Churn Dataset
 The dataset is based on a fictional telecom company that provided home phone and internet services to 7043 customers in California during one financial quarter.
 The main dependent variable in the model is **Churn**, which is a categorical variable which equals 1 when the customer left the company in the quarter, and 0 when the customer remained with the company.
 Key regressors include: